topStrip1

 Love-bombing

 Love-bombing is an intense and overwhelming display of affection, attention, or flattery used to manipulate someone into feeling emotionally dependent or indebted to the manipulator.
+Love-bombing can be a form of relationship manipulation.
+One person can try to gain more power and control in the relationships through using the excess emotional expression to manipulate their partner.

 Example: Extra attention, gifts, and verbal praise at the beginning of your relationship.